 Welcome to the Injury Prevention Research Unit (IPRU).
 Since 1990, the goal of the IPRU has been to undertake research that contributes to reducing the incidence, severity and adverse consequences of injury in New Zealand.

 IPRU’s staff work in a wide range of research areas.
 Unintentional injury, outcomes of injury, and injury prevention are examined.
-Studies may be based on settings where injury occurs, such as in transport, sport and recreation and work, or on groups within the population who are at risk, such as children, young people, or older people.
+Studies may be based on settings where injury occurs, such as the home, the road, or workplace; on general injury populations and on particular groups within the population who are at risk, such as children, workers, or older people.
 Injury surveillance, examination of cross cutting issues such as alcohol misuse, and the consequences of injury such as disability are all areas of research interest to IPRU.

 Click here for contact information for IPRU.